 The SIL and TSIL review form (annexure A) is required to be completed by the agency with primary case responsibility for young people 17.5 years residing in a SIL or TSIL placement who are seeking approval to remain in SIL/TSIL beyond 18 years of age.
-The review form is to be submitted to the local Child and Family District Unit for review and is subject to DCJ approval outlined in section 7.4.1.
+The review form is to be attached to the SIL/TSIL placement in ChildStory and submitted to the local Child and Family District Unit for review and is subject to DCJ approval outlined in section 7.4.1.